-The new platform, run by the same company that runs the index funds I wanted to invest in, allowed you to buy their funds in a stocks and shares ISA free of dealing charges.
+The new platform, Vanguard in this case, was the same company that ran the index funds I wanted to invest in.
+They allowed you to buy their funds in a stocks and shares ISA free of dealing charges.
 So if I wanted to invest monthly rather than invest a lump sum, this wouldn’t increase dealing costs.
 This is a huge advantage and could save a lot over the long term.

 The Psychology of Charges

 If you know that you are charged every time you want to invest, this is a psychological barrier to investing.
 You might think there is a huge disadvantage to regularly buying 10 shares costing around £5 each if you are charged £10.
 And you would be right.
 You would be spending £10, every time you wanted to invest £50.
 Without the dealing cost you are free to invest any sum of money (taking into account the annual ISA limit) at any point and in varying amounts.